Crispy Fried Oyster Mushrooms

 Washed oyster mushrooms in a glass mixing bowl.

-In a large bowl, whisk together the oat milk, apple cider vinegar, and hot sauce.
-Add the oyster mushrooms and let them soak in the mixture for 15-20 minutes.
+Step 1: In a large bowl, whisk together oat milk, apple cider vinegar and hot sauce.
+Add the oyster mushrooms and let sit for 15-20 minutes.

 Flour and seasonings in a shallow white bowl.

-While the mushrooms marinate, combine the flour mixture ingredients in a separate large bowl.
-Begin heating the oil in a medium-sized pot on the stovetop over medium.
+Step 2: While the mushrooms marinate, combine flour mixture ingredients in a separate large bowl.
+Begin heating the oil in a medium sized pot over medium heat.

 A whisk in a bowl of batter.